 9. Apply learnings

 Learning isn't enough.
 It needs to be continuously validated.
 The best way to do that is to apply it in your workplace.
 If you do not have the opportunity to use it in the workplace, you can find different ways to apply the same.
-You can work for free NGO projects, social service, open-source communities and other forums/arenas to apply your learning.
+You can work for free NGO projects, social services, open-source communities, and other forums/arenas to apply your learning.

 10. Have a Coach